twentyOne2x/attnmarkets/docs/product/consumer-credit-risk-sharing.md

        - shrinks the retailer’s BNPL capacity, or
        - increases required first-loss share, or
        - suspends them altogether.
-   - This mimics how Web2 BNPL providers adjust merchant terms based on performance.
+   - Mirrors how Web2 BNPL providers adjust merchant terms based on performance.

 4. **Monitoring and covenants**